 What matters for vestibular tracking

 - Overnight HRV trend.
-A 7-day rolling HRV figure is the single most useful number.
-Devices that compute this on-device and expose it cleanly are preferable.
+A rolling multi-day HRV figure is easier to interpret than single nightly readings.
+Devices that compute a trend and expose it through their API save you the interpretation work.

 The options